Available at our El Cajon Campus

 This course will focus on ethical issues and scenarios that relate directly to employees and their work environment.
 Students will develop a clearer sense of how, as a future employee, their corporate code of ethics will relate to operational decisions made on a daily basis.
-Focus will be placed on organizational ethics, corporate social responsibility, corporate governance, role of government, blowing the whistle, and ethics and technology.
+The focus will be placed on organizational ethics, corporate social responsibility, corporate governance, the role of government, blowing the whistle, and ethics and technology.

 This course provides broad coverage of the field of psychology, introducing the basic concepts, theories, and applications that constitute the discipline.
-Topics covered include: sensation and perception, sleep and dreams, classical and operant conditioning, foundations of memory, motivation and emotion, nature and nurture, and personality.
+Topics covered include sensation and perception, sleep and dreams, classical and operant conditioning, foundations of memory, motivation, and emotion, nature and nurture, and personality.

 This course covers basic mathematical topics in college math through everyday applications.
 The course first reviews fundamental math concepts such as whole numbers, fractions and mixed numbers, and decimals and then applies them to ration, rate, proportion and percent problems.
 Students will also be introduced to basic algebra concepts including simplifying, factoring, combining, and evaluating algebraic expressions.